-As auDA considers the changingslowing demand for domain names, we recognise the need to explore new products and services that align with our mission.purpose, address the changing ways people use the internet, and continue to raise awareness of the benefits of the .au.
-This will support our long-term sustainability as a fully self-funding, not-for-profit organisation and the administrator of the .au domain, in accordance with our Terms of Endorsement.
+As auDA considers the changing demand for domain names, we recognise the need to explore new products and services that align with our mission.
+This will support our long-term sustainability as a fully self-funding not-for-profit organisation and the administrator of the .au domain, in accordance with our Terms of Endorsement.